-A recognised qualification from such a reputable place gave me the boost I was hoping for; those extra few lines on my CV were the difference, ultimately leading me to where I am today
+A recognised qualification from such a reputable place gave me the boost I was hoping for

 I've recently started working at the BBC as a Senior Broadcast Journalist with the Reality Check team.
 It's a relatively new team within the corporation's news and current affairs output, collaborating with teams right across the BBC.
 We produce fact-checking content for radio, TV and online, on subjects as varied as politics, sport and food.